 - The subcardioid pattern excels when the sound source is mobile yet close to the front of the mic.

-- The super-cardioid polar pattern permits stronger cancellation than the more general cardioid.
+- A polar pattern permits stronger cancellation than the more general cardioid.

 So do you prefer to use a subcardioid microphone?
 And did I cover everything you wanted to know?
 Let me know in the comments section below (I read and reply to every comment).
 If you found this article helpful, share it with a friend, and check out my full blog for more tips and tricks on music production.
 Thanks for reading, and never stop making music.